Nancy Mace drops first TV ad highlighting her 'Lowcountry values' in SC congressional race

 "I’m Nancy Mace and I approve this message because talk is cheap, but Lowcountry values run deep," she says in the ad.

-It makes no specific mention of Cunningham, or of President Donald Trump or specific policy stances.
+It makes no specific mention of Cunningham, or of President Donald Trump, her political affiliation or her specific policy stances.
+Mace served as the coalitions director and field director for Donald J. Trump for President Inc. during his 2016 campaign.

+Cunningham has amassed an enormous $2.3 million cash advantage over Mace, expanding his war chest to $3 million in one of the top-watched congressional races of the 2020 cycle, according to the latest quarterly Federal Election Commission filings.

+Mara Mellstrom, a spokeswoman for Mace, didn't disclose the exact amount the ad cost but said it was "six-figures across broadcast, cable, satellite and digital."